rpasta42/haskell-notes/notes.md

 - misc
    - ' is a valid character in names

    - list
       - comparison is lexicographical
          - first compares heads
             - if first greater, returns True
             - if equal, compares second element

    - tuples
+      - empty tuple is called unit
       - can contain different type elements
       - type of a tuple depends on length

 - types
    - Int, Integer Char, Bool, Float, Double